Fiserv/firstvision-apac/docs/APIs/BNPL/List-iPlans.md

         "source": "APT",
         "status": 400,
         "invalid-params": [
-            "V5IP4002EA: ACCOUNT NUMBER NOT FOUND OR IN IN INVALID STATUS" ]
+            "V5IP4002EA: ACCOUNT NUMBER NOT FOUND OR IN INVALID STATUS" ]
     }
 ]